cribbles/ActiveRecordLite/README.md

 ## How It Works

-SQLObject and SQLRelation make use of an instance of [`DBConnection`](/lib/db_connection.rb), which provides a simple interface for accessing SQLite::Database instance methods like `#execute`, `#get_first_row`, `#last_insert_row_id`, etc.
+SQLObject and SQLRelation keep track of a singleton instance of [`DBConnection`](/lib/db_connection.rb), which provides a slim interface for accessing SQLite::Database instance methods like `#execute`, `#get_first_row`, `#last_insert_row_id`, etc.